hussam0is/Multi-Armed-Bandit-Simulator/README.md

 **Output:**

-winner = has the biggest ammount of cash
+Winner = has the biggest amount of rewards

 Model ExploreExploite3 gets the best results. the model tries to identify arms with the highest rewards using successive elimination algorithm.